-Scott focuses on distinctive business models and products that uniquely address a meaningful market pain point.
+Scott is Founder and Managing Partner at OpenView where he focuses on distinctive business models and products that uniquely address a meaningful market pain point.
 This includes a broad interest in application and infrastructure companies, and businesses that are addressing the next generation of technology, including SaaS, cloud computing, mobile platforms, storage, networking, IT tools, and development tools.

 At OpenView, and previously at Insight, Scott worked to develop and communicate the vision that an institutionalized venture capital firm can — and should — offer meaningful value beyond the capital that it invests.
 He has spent over a decade iterating on that approach, which includes the development of OpenView’s investment focus and team, the OpenView Labs team, and the firm’s content sites for executives.

 Scott led the team that founded OpenView in 2006 to continue developing his model for investing in and adding meaningful value to expansion-stage technology companies.
 Since OpenView’s inception, he has served on the board of directors or worked in some fashion with most of OpenView’s portfolio companies.

 Before founding OpenView, Scott joined Insight Venture Partners in 2000 as the Chief Operating Officer.
 At Insight, he led the effort to institutionalize the investment process, outbound program, value-add program, and finance, legal, and administration departments.
 After institutionalizing the investment strategy and infrastructure, Scott started leading deal work in 2001 and was the partner responsible for investing in eight of Insight’s portfolio companies.